 All students with prior experience in German must take the placement exam before beginning the sequence of courses at UVA, preferably before summer orientation.

 The sequence of courses is GERM 1010, GERM 1020, GERM 2010, and GERM 2020.
-Once a student has placed into and completed one of these courses, s/he must complete the rest of the courses in the sequence in order to satisfy the language requirement.
+Once a student has placed into and completed one of these courses, she/he must complete the rest of the courses in the sequence in order to satisfy the language requirement.
 Students may not skip courses in the sequence.

 Entering first-year students who have studied German in high school, but who have not taken the SAT II German exam, should take the online German Placement Exam.